 - Three (3) letters of recommendation; 2 must be from professors/instructors.

 - If selected to be interviewed, completion of a writing sample to be administered.

-- Students admitted to the Graduate Program in CSD with no background in the discipline will be required to take prerequisite courses before beginning the graduate course of study; a minimum of a 3.0 is required for each prerequisite course.
-The following prerequisite courses are required for admission to the Graduate Program in CSD:
+- Students admitted to the CSD graduate program with no background in the discipline will be required to take prerequisite courses before beginning the graduate course of study; a minimum cumulative GPA of a 3.0 is required.
+The following prerequisite courses are required for admission to the CSD graduate program.

 - Psycholinguistics (3 credits) - offered at Pace under the title: CHP 243: The Psychology of Language

 - Phonetics (3 credits) - offered at Pace under the title: CHP 277: The Science of Speech Sounds